 Why Sedation Dentistry

 When you can undergo dental work and associate it with a positive experience, why not?
 It is a safe way to alleviate the fear of drills.
-Patients who have stayed away from the dentist for years due to their unspoken fear find themselves with advanced stages of dental diseases; being able to get over the emotional obstinances allows these patients to regain a high level of oral health.
+Patients who have stayed away from the dentist for years due to their fear find themselves with advanced stages of dental diseases.
+Being able to clear the emotional hurdles, means that these patients have the the chance to reclaim their smiles and their dental health.

 Methods of Sedation

-- Nitrous oxide (laughing gas) is the mildest form of sedation.
+- Nitrous oxide (laughing gas) is the mildest type of sedation.
+Breathing in the laughing gas helps patients relax and feel more at ease.

-- Conscious Sedation induced by a very safe medication can range from mild to moderate levels of sedation.
-The medication used causes a feeling of comfort and relaxation for a short duration, lasting one to several hours.
+- Conscious Sedation is provides mild to moderate sedation.
+For Conscious Sedation, patients take a medication by mouth, which creates a feeling of comfort and relaxation for one to several hours.
 Oftentimes, memory of the dental visit is vague creating an additional level of emotional comfort for future dental visits.
+If you know you need dental care, but are putting it off because you dread going to the dentist, call us today.
+Make an appointment to talk to us about Conscious Sedation.
+Your solution is just a phone call away.

 - Deep Sedation by IV is also a common method for sedating a patient for dental visits, especially wisdom teeth extractions.